This Lemonade Shandy is the perfect summer drink ... light, delicious, and super refreshing!

 - Cut lemons in half and juice them.
 Add juice to the pitcher and stir well.

-- Thinly slice the peel from one of the lemons
+- Thinly slice the peel from one of the lemons, then add to lemonade.

 - Fill a tall glass with ice.